-In the middle of the left side of the Home page, click the ID button.
+- 1. On the Home page, select the ID button.
 The button turns green and the LAN status indicator on the instrument blinks.

-Click the ID button again to return the button to its original color and return the LAN status indicator to steady on.
+On instruments with a front panel interface, the System Communications menu also opens and the LXI LAN indicator on the LAN tab blinks. - 2.
+Select the ID button again to return the button to its original color and return the LAN status indicators to steady on.